dequelabs/axe-core/doc/API.md

 );
 ```

-4. Exclude all `.commentBody` elements in each `.commentsShadowHost` shadow DOM tree
+4. Exclude all `.commentBody` elements in each `.commentsShadowHost` shadow DOM tree.

 ```js
 axe.run(